nuoxoxo/nuoxoxo/README.md

 關於 Sea:

-**Sea** is my attempt to go over the quarantedeux routines.
+**Sea** is my attempt to go over all the quarantedeux routines.
 It turns out harder than I thought.

 The problems I'm stuck on
 - [ ] `Day02:07 "print_combn"`